 Which Background you choose is not particularly important, but you will have a lot of Wisdom so selecting a Background that affects Wisdom Skills is a good choice.
 Wisdom Skills are: Animal Handling, Insight, Medicine, Perception, and Survival.

-The Race I like most for this Build is Wood Elf, because it provides Dexterity and Wisdom, while also providing the Longbow Proficiency.
-If you don’t have this Proficiency, your ranged damage with Weapons is going to suffer a bit because you’ll be regulated to a Shortbow, but it’s still doable.
+The Race I like most for this Build is Wood Elf because it provides Longbow Proficiency.
+If you don’t have this, your ranged damage with Weapons is going to suffer a bit because you’ll be relegated to a Shortbow, but it’s still doable.
 However, if you’re playing a Strength Cleric that melees instead, Gold Dwarf is a solid choice.
-It has extra HP, and provides bonuses to Constitution and Wisdom, both valuable to Clerics.
+It has extra HP, resistance to Poison Damage, and Darkvision to perform well in dark areas, all of which are valuable to Clerics.

 For Skills again it’s not super important, but you’ll have high Dexterity and Wisdom, so selecting Skills that fall under these Abilities is ideal.
 Dexterity has: Acrobatics, Sleight of Hand and Stealth, and I’ve already listed what Wisdom Skills there are.